10 Ways to Save Money on Groceries

 1. Plan your shopping trips.

 Going to the grocery store on a whim is a sure-fire way to come home missing items that you actually need, after overspending on impulse buys that you don’t.
 To be an efficient, money-saving shopper, you need to do some prep work.
-Set a grocery budget, make a meal plan, see what you have stashed in your fridge and pantry, and write out a grocery list.
+Set a grocery budget, make a meal plan, see what you have stashed in your fridge and pantry, and write out a budget-friendly grocery list.
 Formulating a supermarket strategy ahead of time will help curb your spending and save you a lot of money.

 2. Avoid impulse buys.